gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

     [Simple Mixer](http://www.alsa-project.org/alsa-doc/alsa-lib/group___simple_mixer.html) interface implements a mixer element class for the Mixer and provides a simple and less abstract synchronous API on top of it.

     A Simple Mixer element represents a logical group of the related kcontrols.
-An element may have the following attributes, mapped internally to the corresponding HCTL elements: a volume control, a mute switch, or an enumeration value (e.g. jack controls).
+An element may have the following attributes, mapped internally to the corresponding HCTL elements: a volume control, a mute switch, or an enumeration value.
 Each attribute may be playback, capture, or global.
 Each attribute may be also per-channel or apply to all channels.

     This interface is supposed to be used by applications that want to control the mixer and do not need the complex and generic Mixer API.